ACP Trainee Support (ACP Ready)

 When is it available?

-Key points to note from the NEY Faculty:
+Key points to note:

-• The North East & Yorkshire Faculty Handbook contains details about the funding offer from HEE, employers’ responsibilities/commitments and how to apply.
-If after reading these you still have questions, please email neyadvancedpractice@hee.nhs.uk.
+• The North East & Yorkshire Faculty Handbook contains details about the funding offer from NHSE, employers’ responsibilities/commitments and how to apply.
+If after reading these you still have questions, please email england.neyadvancedpractice@nhs.net.
 Please note the document is a live document and may have updates added as and when.

 • Each organisation applying must nominate a single contact to lead on the ACP process and act as a key liaison for all enquiries relating to ACPs.
 All applications must be approved and submitted by the same lead contact.

-• You will be required to submit a job description and job plan for your trainee ACP(s) upon applying, to ensure your application is considered.
+• You will be required to submit a job description and/or job plan for your trainee ACP(s) upon applying, to ensure your application is considered.
 Please note applications that are not completed in full or do not provide a JD/PS will be returned.

 • If you require any support completing the form or have any issues accessing the form, please email: neyadvancedpractice@hee.nhs.uk